KhushiMulchandani/online-event-booking-system/README.md

 * Collaborating with teammates to integrate separate event modules into a unified system.

 ## 💻 Execution
-1. Compile the main file:
+1. Compile the main file and run:
    ```bash
    javac OnlineEventBookingSystem.java
    java Run